 Is There a Way to Give Employee Benefits Without the P11D Paperwork?

 You can use your payroll system to deduct the tax on the majority of employee benefits and expenses.
 This is called “Payrolling Benefits in Kind”, or ‘payrolling’, and it means that you don’t have to file individual P11D forms.

 Choosing to payroll employee benefits means that their cash value is totalled for a year.
 And you deduct the tax through your payroll system.
-You must tell your employees if you’re doing it this way and give them a benefits statement by the 1st June after the tax year ends.
+You must tell your employees if you’re doing it this way and give them a benefits statement by 1 June after the tax year ends.

 And you still need to send that P11D(b) form.